 Knowledge Hub: interactive resource centre gathering useful information for Vocational Education and Training teachers and professionals

-The educational project Ecotic Caravan co-financed by LIFE+, ran between 2014 and 2016 and aimed to raise awareness on environmental protection and sustainable development by focusing on efficient management of WEEE waste.
-The caravan travelled across Romania, organized workshops with school children and was parked in the main squares so that the general public could easily interact also.
+The educational project Ecotic Caravan was co-financed by LIFE+ and ran from 2014 to 2016.
+It aimed to raise awareness about environmental protection and sustainable development by focusing on efficient management of WEEE.
+The caravan travelled across Romania, organised workshops with school children and was parked in the main squares so that the general public could easily interact.